lumoreno17/phidgets_interface/README.md

 # phidgets_interface
-A package to read the voltage on Phidgets's channels.
+A package to read the voltage on Phidgets's channels and publish on ROS enviroment.

 Requirements:
 Phidgets lib: https://www.phidgets.com/docs/OS_-_Linux#Quick_Downloads